johnkou97/johnkou97.github.io/_projects/DeepLearning.md

 ## "Tell the Time" Network

 The goal of this assignment is to develop a model that can tell the time from an image of an analog clock.
 The dataset consists of 18,000 images of analog clocks, each labeled with two values: the hour and the minute.
 The images are grayscale and have a resolution of 150x150 pixels.
 Each image is taken from a different angle and rotation, making the task far more challenging.
+The full dataset can be found [here](https://surfdrive.surf.nl/files/index.php/s/B8emtQRGUeAaqmz).

 We used three different approaches to solve the problem:
 - Regression: where we trained a neural network to predict a single output value for the hour and minute (e.g., 12:30 -> 12.5).